V4Fire/Client/src/core/component/directives/render/README.md

 ### Adding component slots

-If you use the directive with a component, a VNode that passed to `v-render` will replace the default or named (if the name passed via the `slot` attribute) children slot of the original VNode.
+If you use the directive with a component, the VNode that passed to `v-render` will replace the default or named (if the name passed via the `slot` attribute) children slot of the original VNode.
 Also, in this case, you can provide a list of VNode-s or slots to insert.
 If the passed value is undefined or null, the directive will do nothing.

 ```
 < b-button v-render = mySlot